 Quiet books are also amazing for older toddlers.
 Our eldest always adored her her fabric quiet books, with pockets & laces, velcro and other activities to explore.
 They are fantastic for travel too as they are soft & easy to pack!

 Both activity packs also included a kids fruit bar snack since kids love snacks!
-We topped this up often through out trip.
+We topped this up often throughout our trip.

 We have more travel activity kit tips to help you create super fun packs for your kids of all ages.